The attributes of the <phpunit> element can

 The XML configuration above corresponds to invoking the TextUI test runner with the following options:

-• --group name
+--group name--exclude-group name

-The <filter> element and its children can be used to configure the whitelist for the code coverage reporting.
+be used to configure the whitelist for the code coverage reporting.

 <filter>